jahmad7/LandingPageCopyGenerator/README.md

 1. Extract Text from JSON File:

-- Recursive Function: I wrote a recursive function to traverse the JSON structure.
-This function moves through "boxes" until it reaches a "widget" level where it checks for "options" or "doc" objects to find text content.
+- Recursive Function: This function navigates through the JSON structure, reaching "widget" levels to locate text content within "options" or "doc" objects.
+- Section Tracking: The function also tracks the section name to provide context for each text element.
-- Storing Data: The extracted text, along with its type and location (using the GUID), is stored in a hash map.
-This ensures efficient access and updating of text elements.
+- Efficient Storage: Text elements are stored in a hash map, including the type, location, and section name, ensuring efficient access and updates.

 2. Use OpenAI API for Text Generation:

-- Single API Call: To optimize for time and cost, I designed the solution to make a single call to OpenAI's API.
-The prompt includes the entire context and structure, asking for updated values for each text field based on the new page context provided by the user.
+- API Calls by Section: Prompts are constructed based on the section context, incorporating old texts, new texts, and section-specific information to guide the AI in generating relevant content.
+- Consideration of Format: The prompt instructs the AI to maintain the format of the original text (e.g., company name, question, name and position) and ensure new text aligns with the section's purpose.

-- Storing New Text: The responses are stored in the same hash map, now including both old and new text for each GUID.
+- Storing Responses: New text responses are stored alongside old texts in the hash map, preserving the section context and ensuring consistency across the page.

 3. Update JSON with New Text: